August 16, 2024 | Net Health

 Value-based payment shifts how all medical providers think about treatment by incentivizing quality care and improved outcomes rather than just paying for all services provided to a patient.
 In 2021, The Commonwealth Fund published a healthcare study in 11 high-income countries.
 Despite spending more of its gross domestic product on healthcare than any other country, the United States ranked last in “access to care, administrative efficiency, equity, and healthcare outcomes.”

 Value-based care goals are quality, cost, and equity, and providers can lose out on bonuses or reimbursements for services that do not meet these standards.
-Providers must thoughtfully consider what testing, procedures, and treatments are needed and will create better outcomes for that individual patient.
+Health care professionals must thoughtfully consider what testing, procedures, and treatments are needed and will create better outcomes for that individual patient.
+Collaboration among health care professionals is essential for managing an individual’s overall health, achieving better outcomes, and enhancing care integration.
 They are also required to provide timely intervention and respect the needs and wishes of each patient by soliciting their input on treatment plans.

 The CMS aims to have nearly all Medicaid and Medicare beneficiaries in a value-based payment model by 2030.
 As of 2019, only 38% of healthcare payments in the United States flowed through a value-based system.
 The transition takes time, but the outcomes are already showing great improvement.
 It was estimated in 2020 that value-based payment programs saved $4.1 billion that year alone, and they had an average quality score of 97.8%.
 This is encouraging data that supports a move to value-based payment systems over the traditional fee-for-service model for providers.